mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > 5\.
 The **dewdrops** may also be “hoar-frost.”
 That depends on the climate.
 Each thing is as evanescent as the dewdrops which soon evaporate under the sun’s rays.

-This is really true, you can experience it in your life.
+This is very true, you can really experience it in your life.

-I told you before, I was very impressed by some aspect of Buddhist teaching through the study of Buddhism.
+I told you before, [once] I was very impressed by some aspect of Buddhist teaching through the study of Buddhism.
 At that time my feeling was sort of enlightenment; I really enjoyed it and I was very happy, because I could see the light in the human world, in the future, in my life, et cetera.
-I was really happy, so [...]
-I told a friend.
+I was really happy, so sooner or later I would like to tell somebody.
+So I told a friend.
 Immediately he said, “How stupid you are.” *[Laughter.]*

 [Like] a dewdrop.